simplicitesoftware/documentation/docs/docs/operation/tomcat-operation.md

 (which is **strongly discouraged**) you have start Tomcat with the following JVM properties:

 - `-Dtomcat.securecookies=false` to alow unsecure session cookies
-- `-Dtomcat.samesitecookies=unset` to disable the "same site cookies" policy
+- `-Dtomcat.samesitecookies=unset` to disable the same site cookies policy

 Notes: